MelihSelamiUrkmezz/Halley-Potter-Card/README.md

 # Contents
   * Android Studio Kotlin
   * Mysql
-  * Kuberneties
+  * Kubernetes
   * Cloud

 # How to Use It
   * First you have to clone `git clone https://github.com/tahapek5454/Memory-Card-Game.git`
-  * You have to connect your local databaset connection string
+  * You have to connect your local database connection string
   * After that build gradel and run

 # Image